 Become a member and get unlimited access to the entire skills library of over 4,971 courses, including more Design and personalized recommendations.Start Your Free Trial Now

 - View Offline

 In this installment, The Techniques, Bert shows the steps he took in Photoshop and Illustrator to create the lifelike detail in his incredible portrait of Times Square.
 The course follows him as he paints in steam, reflections, shadows, materials like fabric and metal, spot lights and neon light, and even 3D objects such as store logos and M&M'S. Bert shows how digital artists can recreate these effects at home, backwards engineering his artwork with painstaking attention to the tools and commands he used to get there.

-In this installment, we are going to look at the techniques that I developed in the creation of my painting Time Square.
-A lot of these techniques will involve things like for instance right here, going in there and creating these reflections in the glass, or something as simple as this little traffic light right here.
-Now, these techniques are going to employ all of the tools that we learned about in the Tools installment, because here, instead of just a brushstroke, we are going to combine that brushstroke with a layer style and possibly a mask from an alpha channel to create a very dramatic effect.
-Now again, you might never have to create an element like this one, but it's what I did to create that glow and the little reflections on the elements around it that might come in really useful in your particular workflow.
+- In this installment, we're gonna look at the techniques that I developed with the creation of my painting Times Square.
+A lot of these techniques will involve things like for instance, right here, going in there and creating these reflections in the glass.
+Or something as simple as this little traffic light right here.
+Now these techniques are going to employ all of the tools that we learned about in the tools installment, because here instead of just a brush stroke we're gonna combine that brush stroke with a layer style and possibly a mask from an alpha channel to create a very dramatic effect.
+Now again, you might never have to create an element like this one, but it's what I did to create that glow and the little reflections on the elements around it that might come in really useful in your particular work flow.

-So let's go in there and look at these techniques, and hopefully they'll inspire you to let your imagination go wild and create some really cool stuff.
+So let's go now and look at these techniques and hopefully they will inspire you to let your imagination go wild and create some really cool stuff.